openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

-- A token without an explicit scope of authorization is issued if the user does not specify a project and does not have authorization on the project specified by their default project attribute.
+- A token without an explicit scope of authorization is issued if the user does not specify a project and does not have authorization on the project specified by their default project attribute
-- Introduced a generalized call for getting role assignments, with filtering for user, group, project, domain and role.
+- Introduced a generalized call for getting role assignments, with filtering for user, group, project, domain and role
 - Introduced a mechanism to opt-out from catalog information during token creation
-- Added optional bind information to token structure.
+- Added optional bind information to token structure

 What's New in Version 3.0
 -------------------------